cirosantilli/china-dictatorship/CONTRIBUTING.md

 Forbidden:

--   swearing / being very aggressive, specially when there is no real content.

-    Keep in mind that my Chinese sucks, so I may not get the full nuance of your comment.
+-   at mention @cirosantilli unless there is moderation need.

+    If Ciro unsubscribed from a thread, it means that he does not want to reply there anymore.

+    Create a new issues instead if it makes sense.

--   generating lots of notifications for me that don't teach me anything new.
+-   generate lots of notifications that don't teach people anything new.

+    If you want to shitpost, fine, but keep the number of issues and comments small.

-    I don't have that much time to waste.
+    People don't have that much time to waste.

-    If I can unsubscribe from your notifications however, you are free to comment away.
+-   swearing/being very aggressive on a [`not-shitpost`](https://github.com/cirosantilli/china-dictatorship) post.

+    Keep in mind that [Ciro's Chinese sucks](https://github.com/cirosantilli/china-dictatorship#does-ciro-santilli-speak-chinese), so he may not get the full nuance of your comment, especially if you use a ton of [slang](https://github.com/cirosantilli/china-dictatorship#slang).

+    On `shitpost` posts however, you can be as aggressive as you want.

 Punitive measures, from least serious to most serious: